The real-life players of Trial of the Chicago 7: What happened to Abbie Hoffman, Jerry Rubin, Tom Hayden and the rest

 Played in the movie by Joseph Gordon-Levitt

 Prosecution lawyer Schultz was far less sympathetic to the defendant's cause than depicted in the film.
-He continued to practice law with the firm Foran & Schultz founded by Foran.
+He continued to practice law with the firm Foran & Schultz founded by his fellow prosecutor in the case, Tom Foran, played in the film by JC MacKenzie.

 Discuss: Trial of the Chicago 7 on Netflix: What happened to the real-life players?